ithacaxyz/odyssey-examples/chapter1/bls-multisig/README.md

 ### Integration

-We've prepated 2 code snippets demonstrating integration of the above contract to aggregate and submit signatures obtained off-chain.
+We've prepared 2 code snippets demonstrating integration of the above contract to aggregate and submit signatures obtained off-chain.
 Examples are written in [Rust](./rust) and [Python](./python).
 We will walk through the Rust code, but the Python code is very similar.

 We will use [blst](https://github.com/supranational/blst) library for BLS operations.